 Dr Mike Collier (Professor of Visual Art, University of Sunderland).
 September 2017

 Advertising that appeared in publications and printed as posters and flyers.
 A3 fold out Risographic guide / maps (500) designed by Alexandra Hughes.
 Printed by Foundation Press Sunderland University.
 Containing essay by Dr Mike Collier.
 Materiality information points (caravan courtesy of Lindsay Duncanson) Risograph guides / maps installed at sites throughout the Island.

 Images taken on the opening day of the exhibition.
 The artists walk was a great opportunity ro engage with particpants who had signed up for the walk.
-Fortunate to have such wonderful weather during the six hours period that we walked between the artworks.
+We were fortunate to have such wonderfullu warm un-seasonal weather during the entire six hours period that we walked between the artworks.

 Graham Patterson - Reverie